Researcher, Outdoor Educator, Expedition Leader

 Work with me

-If you’re planning an expedition, outdoor programme, or need ecology-led interpretation, let’s talk.
+If you’re planning an outdoor programme, field research campaign or need ecology-led interpretation, let’s talk.